meyassu/quaker/README.md

 ### Spatiotemporal Distribution of Earthquakes
 The spatial distribution of earthquakes is concentrated most around the Ring of Fire, a seismically active area encircling the Pacific Ocean, and Oceania.
 The data reflects a weak positive variance between earthquake frequency and time.
 These visualizations are interactive; users can change the year being displayed and the lower bound on magnitude.

-To access the visualizations and the associated stories directly on your local machine, see the next section.

-#### Instructions

 #### Visualization Snapshots
 Below are some snapshots of the visualizations from the Qlik Sense Platform.
 ![spatiotemporal-visualization-1987](https://github.com/meyassu/quaker/raw/main/documentation/img/earthquake_st_distribution.png?raw=true)